Key Takeaways:

 Variations

-While many countries adhere to the 70-year rule, others might have different durations, like the 60-year term in India or the 50-year term in several countries that follow the basic Berne Convention standard.
+While many countries adhere to the 70-year rule, but others might have different durations, like the 60-year term in India or the 50-year term in several countries that follow the basic Berne Convention standard.

 Is there a Literature Copyright Expiration?